Australian Tax Brackets Explained (Resident Individuals)

 This is why crossing into a higher bracket never reduces your after-tax income on the dollars you already earned.
 The higher rate applies only to the income above the threshold, not below it.
 Understanding this removes a great deal of anxiety about pay rises, overtime and bonuses: more gross income always means more after-tax income, even if a portion of the extra is taxed at a higher marginal rate.
 This is general information about how the mechanism works, not advice about your own position.

-The following are the resident individual income-tax rates for the 2024–25 income year, shown here as a general guide only.
+The following are the resident individual income-tax rates for the 2026–27 income year (the year that began on 1 July 2026), shown here as a general guide only.
 They exclude the Medicare levy, which is calculated separately (covered below).
-Rates and thresholds are set each year by the government and published by the ATO, so confirm the current-year figures before relying on them.
+Rates and thresholds are set by Parliament and published by the ATO, so confirm the current-year figures before relying on them.

 • Taxable income up to $18,200 — nil (the tax-free threshold).